 The figure on the right shows how the Young’s modulus E can be found by dividing the stress (Force F divided by cross section Area A) by the strain (elongation divided by original length L0)

-By identifying the Engineering Constants with the Resonalyser procedure, the Tensile Bench can measure additionally the Failure Strength on beam specimens without having the need for fixing Strain gages, hence saving time and cost.
-The combination “Tensile Bench / Resonalyser” can hence deliver all the important information for an Engineering Analysis of Products and Structures.
+By identifying the Engineering Constants with the non-destructive Resonalyser procedure as a first step, the Tensile Bench can be used for measuring the Failure Strength on beam specimens as a second step without having the need for fixing Strain gages, hence saving time and cost.
+The combination “Tensile Bench / Resonalyser” can hence deliver all the important information for a full Engineering Analysis of Products and Structures.

 Engineers needing Engineering Constants for simulation models

 Simulation models for mechanical properties of arbitrary products or structures require the input of the material Engineering Constants.
 Finite Element models need material properties averaged over the element areas.

 The Resonalyser procedure yields averaged values over the test plate area and delivers hence suitable “Finite Element Friendly” results.